.. include:: icons.rst

 app = MyApplication()

 and their dependencies.
-Follow the instructions for your platform below.
+Follow the instructions for your platform below or use

 ======================================================= ==================================================== ==========================================================